 Visually, Kaspersky does not attempt to do anything too flashy or stylistic.
-In reality, it looks sort of old-fashioned next to sleeker interface’s like those on BitDefender and Avast.
-Those 2 appearance practically as though they’re native Windows apps, with tidy, minimalist design.
+In reality, it looks sort of old-fashioned next to sleeker interfaces like those on BitDefender and Avast.
+Those 2 appearances practically as though they’re native Windows apps, with tidy, minimalist design.
 The interface for Kaspersky is also uncluttered, but it does not rather have that flare of sophistication of the other 2.

 The color pattern is a cool mint green and white, staying on-brand, but much of what’s inside the app looks like some of the older menus on Windows.
 Adjusting the security level has a really Windows-like slider with 3 positions: high, advised, and low.

-Defense can be toggled on or off for all sorts of common jobs, like utilizing IM or emails.
+The defense can be toggled on or off for all sorts of common jobs, like utilizing IM or emails.
 Kaspersky will scan files, outbound and inbound instant messages, web traffic, and more if you want it to.
-I didn’t notice any efficiency drop with whatever turned on, however the option to shut something down is there if you need it.
+I didn’t notice any efficiency drop with whatever turned on, however, the option to shut something down is there if you need it.

 If you’re worried about keyloggers, Kaspersky includes a nifty onscreen keyboard, a function not present in comparable software services.
-It lets you type your passwords or charge card details without worry of anyone catching your keystrokes.
+It lets you type your passwords or charge card details without worry about anyone catching your keystrokes.
 You can likewise create a rescue disk, which might be practical if you find yourself on the receiving end of a piece of malware that blocks you from accessing Windows.
-Naturally Windows supplies this too but a great deal of people seldom take advantage of it.
+Naturally, Windows supplies this too but plenty of people seldom take advantage of it.

 Perhaps the greatest strength Kaspersky has over competitors is access to live client support.
 If you find yourself in a bind, you can reach a customer support specialist by e-mail, chat, or telephone.
 Compare that to something like Norton, where support is limited to neighborhood forums.